-If your child has been renting the violin for a few years and has proven their dedication to the instrument, purchasing them their own violin make sense.
+If your child has been renting a violin for a few years and has proven their dedication to the instrument, purchasing them their own violin make sense.
 Purchasing an instrument is also a good investment.
 When properly cared for and maintained, a violin can last for several lifetimes and can be handed down from generation to generation.
 In some cases, violins can actually increase in value over time.
 Purchasing an instrument is also a great lesson in responsibility.
 If your child already demonstrates responsibility and you’re ready to take it to the next level, a violin will give your child something to be proud of and take care of on their own.
 If you think buying is the right choice for you, check out our Violin Buying Guide.
 Remember: purchasing any instrument, the violin included, is an investment in your child’s future, and the decision shouldn’t be rushed.
 Take your time and consult your child’s teacher for advice.

-When Does Violin Rental Makes Sense?
+When Does Renting a Violin Makes Sense?